noiredayz/trilaud/README.md

 6. Run npm install in the project's folder to install the required modules
 7. Run the program with "node triLaud.js"
 8. optional: Install the pm2 process manager (https://pm2.keymetrics.io/) and run the program with "pm2 triLaud.js". pm2 will automatically restart it on case of crashes and errors I can only handle with terminating the application
+9. On updates: check the console or config.js.example for added new options that require setup
+## http interface##
+triLaud has an integrated web server (nodejs http server base, no additional bloat) for stats and reload option for Windows users.
+If you don't need/don't want this functionality set http port to 0 in the config (or remove the setting).

+Endpoints:
+* / : stats in html
+* / : issue a reload command, reply in html
+* /api/reload : issue a realod command, reply in JSON
+Planned:
+* /api/stats : stats in JSON

 ## Changelog ##
 * **2021-08-14** Now counts gifts detected per session, added stats to web interface.
 Added high quality OC favicon.
 * **2021-08-13** Added httpHost variable so integrated server can listen on network.